gbif/ssg-gb24/content/01_programme/en.md

 Venue: University of Helsinki, Main Building, Small hall

 *The meeting is open to Governing Board delegates and invited observers*

+**Executive Committee meeting**
+Time: 17:00-19:30
+Venue: University of Helsinki, Main Building, Auditorium 1

+*The meeting is open to members of the GBIF Executive Committee*

 **Evening at the Allas Sea Pool**
 Time: 18:30-